Aboriginal

 No protective P2/N95 respirators, not clean shaven.

-It is sad, who's training these guys?
+It is sad, who is training these guys?

 We know when you can't breathe nothing else matters.